Lombiq/NodeJs-Extensions/Docs/Styles.md

-The below scripts lint (with [Stylelint](https://stylelint.io/)), compile, autoprefix, and minify the given *scss* files into an output folder.
+The below scripts lint (with [Stylelint](https://stylelint.io/)), compile, autoprefix, and minify the given SCSS files into an output folder.
 Beyond that, there are also `clean` and `watch` scripts.

 The usage of these scripts is optional. `Lombiq Node.js Extensions` is able to process your SCSS files during the regular build of your project via MSBuild or the `dotnet` CLI without further work from your side.
 These scripts are meant to be used during development for short feedback loops, most of all the `watch` script.